 by Captain Gina Bradley

-My earliest memories of dating my husband, Captain Richard was under the Sebastian Inlet fishing bridge at night over 30 years ago.
+Fishing under the Sebastian Inlet bridge at night over 30 years ago are some of my earliest memories of dating my husband, Captain Richard.
 I know what you’re thinking, so let me clarify; Richard took me fishing for snook while I patiently watched.
 His passion for fishing oddly combined well with his desire to spend time with me.
 Nothing has changed, except now, we spend days-and-nights fishing on our boat, and I’d have it no other way.
 Richard’s love of the water and outdoors transferred quickly on to me.
 He guided me fishing in every known location on Florida’s east coast over the years, and Sebastian is still one of my favorites.
 Neither of us knew that his infatuation for the outdoors would quickly lead him to become one of the best full-time Sebastian Inlet fishing guides.

 Sebastian Inlet Area Information

 There are two great Florida campgrounds located near Sebastian Inlet recreational area.
-To the South of Sebastian Inlet is Pelican Island National Wildlife Refuge with it’s thriving populations of brown and white pelicans, roseate spoonbills and wood storks.
-Your guide may take you fishing within sight of these native Floridian birds while they are nesting or show you manatees and dolphin on the Indian River Lagoon.
+To the South of Sebastian Inlet is Pelican Island National Wildlife Refuge with its thriving populations of brown and white pelicans, roseate spoonbills and wood storks.
+You might be within sight of these native Floridian birds while they are nesting or even see manatees and dolphin while you are on the Indian River Lagoon fishing.
 There are two museums in the park.
 The Sebastian Fishing Museum describes the family-based fishing industry that flourished here until the 1990s.
 The site of Spanish salvors encampment, the McLarty Treasure Museum offers a fascinating look at the history of the 1715 Treasure Fleet.

 Captain Richard Bradley | Lagooner Fishing Guide